Guide to University Construction in North Carolina

-Schools all over the country are looking for ways to be competitive as higher education has become more popular among young adults.
-Even though enrollment has gone up by 5% since 2000, it’s never been an easy market.
+As higher education has become more popular among young adults, schools all over the country are looking for ways to be competitive.
+Even though enrollment has gone up by 5% since 2000, it has never been an easy market.
 This need for a competitive edge has created a changing landscape, full of higher education organizations looking to develop buildings that empower their students and enable them to accomplish new tasks to further their careers.

-When it comes to adding these buildings, you have several factors to consider, like the timeline, the type of building you’re adding, and the general contractor you’ll be working with.
-While these topics can be difficult to sift through, we’ve put together a management guide for university construction.
-Keep reading to learn about the university construction process in North Carolina.
+When it comes to adding these buildings on campus, owners have several factors to consider such as: the timeline, the type of building, and choosing the best general contractor.
+While these topics can be difficult to sift through, we’ve put together a management guide for university construction specifically in North Carolina.

 From buildings that provide state-of-the-art resources to those that offer a relaxing place for students and faculty to focus, work, and collaborate, university construction projects can enhance the offerings of any campus.
 Typically, these buildings improve or add to the tools and resources available to students on campus, such as buildings designed for specific disciplines.
 Incubators are also popular, along with areas like maker studios and event spaces or student centers.
 Each of these is popular for different reasons, adding a competitive feature to the schools that adopt them.